Ways to Help

 Here are some simple steps to help Fredonia GO GREEN!

-- Join the Fredonia chapter of the Sierra Club
+- Join the Fredonia chapter of the Outdoor Adventure Club

 - Reduce, Reuse, Recycle